Inconsistent information in GENIE MCTruth record

 The latter strategy might be the precursor of the former.

 #1 Updated by Robert Hatcher almost 2 years ago

 Let's talk about this so I fully understand the concern and the exact variables in question.

 There are important reasons not to adjust all the points to the detector coordinates -- this has to do with reconstituting the original GENIE event record for reweighing purposes.
 The original GENIE event record records everything relative to the center of the struck nucleus with displacements in femtometers (1e-15 meters).
 It keeps a separate single "vertex" in detector coordinates (meters).
 Adding these together and then subtracting off the "vertex" to recover the in nucleus displacements is a recipe for disappointment.

-#3 Updated by Gianluca Petrillo over 1 year ago
+#3 Updated by Gianluca Petrillo almost 2 years ago

 - Assignee set to Robert Hatcher